Raniz85/raniz.blog/src/posts/gdpr-webinar-platform3/index.md

 Last year, I detailed our search for a GDPR-compliant webinar platform in [two](/2021-09-24_gdpr-webinar-platform1) [posts](/2021-10-11_gdpr-webinar-platform2).

-We actually held the webinar before the second post went live and I detailed my thoughts on the setup afterwards in the second post.
-Everything was all well and good and when it came time to do another GDPR-related webinar last week we went with the exact same setup - why fix something that isn't broken?
+We actually held that webinar before the second post went live and I detailed my thoughts on the setup afterwards in it.
+We have been using this setup for multiple webinars since so when it came time to do another GDPR-related webinar last week we went with the exact same setup - why fix something that isn't broken?

-It turns it out it was indeed a bit broken, and it did completely break down on us during the webinar.
+It turns it out it was slightly broken, and it did completely break down on us during the webinar.
 ---

 During the webinar we received complaints about the stream lagging and being choppy.
-This is something that we saw during our technological dress-rehearsal earlier in the week but that I resolved by doubling the number of CPUs and memory of the instance - we had scaled it down after the previous webinar to save on monthly costs.
+This is something that we saw during our technological dress-rehearsal earlier in the week but that was solved by doubling the number of CPUs and memory of the instance - we had scaled it down after the previous webinar to save on costs (we also turn it off when it's not in use).

-To explain what actually happened here I need to go into some detail about how the video broadcasting setup works in Jitsi Meet first.
+To explain what actually happened I need to go into some detail about how the video broadcasting setup works in Jitsi Meet first.

 # Meet Jibri
-[Jibri](https://github.com/jitsi/jibri) is the Jitsi BRoadcasting Infrastructure.
+[Jibri](https://github.com/jitsi/jibri) is the JItsi BRoadcasting Infrastructure.
 It is the piece of the Jitsi puzzle that handles video streaming and recording.
 On a high level, it is a separate service that joins the meeting using a remote-controlled Chromium instance and virtual X-screen.
 It then runs [ffmpeg](https://ffmpeg.org/) in screen-capture mode to record or stream the meeting.